-Interpretation of Clinical Quality Measure Flows
+Page 5 of 11 Interpretation of Clinical Quality Measure Flows

-Denominator

-The CQM Flows are designed to provide interpretation of the measure logic and calculation methodology for data completeness and performance rates.
+Denominator The CQM Flows are designed to provide interpretation of the measure logic and calculation methodology for data completeness and performance rates.
 The flows start with the identification of the patient population (denominator) for the applicable measure's quality action (numerator).
 When determining the denominator for all measures, please remember to include patients from all payers and CPT Categories without modifiers 80, 81, 82, AS or TC.

-Below is an illustration of additional prerequisite denominator criteria to obtain the patient sample for all 2020 CQMs:
+Below is an illustration of the above prerequisite denominator criteria to obtain the patient sample for all 2021 CQMs:

-The CQM Flows continue with the appropriate age group and denominator population for the measure.
+The CQM Flows in each specification document begin with the appropriate age group and denominator population for the measure.
 The Eligible Population box equates to the letter "d" by the patient population that meets the measures inclusion requirements.
-Below is an example of the denominator criteria used to determine the eligible population for Quality ID # 6 (NQF 0067): Coronary Artery Disease (CAD): Antiplatelet Therapy:
+Below is an example of the denominator criteria used to determine the eligible population for Quality ID # 6: Coronary Artery Disease (CAD): Antiplatelet Therapy:

 In some instances denominator exclusions will be found within the denominator.
-Quality ID #348: Implantable Cardioverter-Defibrillator (ICD) Complications Rate below is an example of a measure that exhibits a denominator exclusion that is labeled and is represented by a purple diamond.
+Quality ID # 134: Preventive Care and Screening: Screening for Depression and Follow-Up Plan Rate below is an example of a measure that exhibits a denominator exclusion that is labeled and is represented by a purple diamond.